Toffs and Toughs

 Toffs and Toughs is a 1937 photograph of five English boys: two dressed in the Harrow School uniform including waistcoat, top hat, boutonnière, and cane; and three nearby wearing the plain clothes of pre-war working class youths.
 The picture was taken by Jimmy Sime on 9 July 1937 outside the Grace Gates at Lord's Cricket Ground during the Eton v Harrow cricket match.
 It has been reproduced frequently as an illustration of the British class system, although the name "Toffs and Toughs" may be no older than 2004.

 The day of the picture

-The Harrovians were Peter Wagner and Thomas Norwood Armitage "Tim" Dyson, who had arranged to be at Grace Gates at 2 pm, where Wagner's father would pick them up and drive them to Russ Hill, the Wagners’ country home in Surrey, for the weekend.
-The other three boys were George Salmon, Jack Catlin, and George Young, 13-year-old pupils at the local Church of England school.
+The Harrovians were Peter Wagner and Thomas Norwood Armitage "Tim" Dyson, who had arranged to be at Grace Gates at 2 pm, where Wagner's father would collect them and drive them to Russ Hill, the Wagners' country home in Surrey, for the weekend.
+The boys were in different school years and different houses, but their families were friends.

+The other three boys were George Salmon, Jack Catlin, and George Young.
+All were 13-year-old pupils at the local Church of England school, St Paul’s Bentinck, that was a few minutes' walk away.
 They had visited the dentist that morning and decided to skip school to earn money at Lord's by carrying luggage and returning hired cushions for the deposit.
 The photographer, Jimmy Sime, worked for the Central Press Agency; Sime took several shots of the five boys outside Grace Gates.
 Ian Jack speculates that Sime solicited the cooperation of the three "toughs", but not that of the two "toffs".